 Being There for the Long Run

-Quitting smoking is a journey, not a single event.
+Quitting smoking is a journey and a process, not a single event.
 You can help someone throughout that journey until they are able to quit for good.

 Smokers can get help from the American Lung Association Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).
 Trained HelpLine smoking cessation counselors can suggest lots of ways to quit smoking and to stay quit.
 For example: